Feature: #103581 - Automatically transform TCA field values for record objects

 Each of the fields receives a full-fledged resolved value, based on the field configuration from TCA.

-In case of relations (category
+In case of relations (

 ,